norcams/winch/docs/learning_winch.rst

     controller      not created (virtualbox)
     compute         not created (virtualbox)

-Spawn the controller node first, then continue with compute node once the controller node finishes.
+Spawn the controller node first, then continue with the compute node:

 ::